• Home

 Bio

 Songwriting runs deep in Michelin’s family.
-His grandfather Stewart also wrote songs, but not for any notoriety or career path.
+His Grandfather Stewart also wrote songs, but not for any notoriety or career path.
 It was for fun.
 It was a game.
 It was competition.
-Andrew Michelin’s grandfather was one of the last generations of Indigenous trappers in northern Canada that still worked and traded with the Hudson’s Bay Company.
+Andrew Michelin’s Grandfather was one of the last generations of Trappers in northern Canada that still worked and traded with the Hudson’s Bay Company.
 While out in the wilderness for weeks at a time in isolation each trapper would write a song and when they all came home they would show off their songs to one another to see who wrote the best one.
-Andrew’s grandfather did write one of the best songs on one of his trips and that song “The Grand River Song” has been recorded and performed by numerous musicians to this day in Canada.
+Andrew’s grandfather did write one of the best songs on one of his trips and that song “The Grand River song” has been recorded and performed by numerous musicians to this day in Canada.

 • Log out